 How Can You And Your Dog Celebrate National Dog Day?

 There are lots of ways to celebrate National Dog Day!
-You could do something huge like adopting a dog from your local shelter or rescue, but also something fun like commissioning a portrait of your dog, or giving them a spa treatment.
+You could do something huge like adopt a dog from your local shelter or rescue, but also something fun like commission a portrait of your dog, or give them a spa treatment.

 Go above and beyond for your pooch to show them appreciation for everything they do for you.

-Most importantly, National Dog Day encourages us to remember that responsible pet ownership and breeding practices, as well as spaying and neutering, education, donation, and appreciation.
+Most importantly, National Dog Day encourages us to remember responsible pet parenting practices, as well as spaying and neutering, education, donation, and appreciation.
 What better way than to accomplish all of those things at once than to have our own tail-wagging holiday?